3 key takeaways

 Double-check that your font and stylistic design elements are the same from top to bottom.
 Inconsistent formatting comes across as unprofessional.

-People often want to see how their resume looks on various templates.
-Teal’s resume builder is super helpful for this.
-Once you upload your resume, you can try out the smart template options to preview your resume formatting.
+Pro Tip: Once you upload your resume, you can try out the smart template options in Teal to preview your resume in other, ATS-friendly formats.

 With Teal’s AI Resume Builder, you can rest assured your resume’s design and formatting are consistently perfect—without manual work.